TimmyAkinyemi123/alx-system_engineering-devops/README.md

-This is a repository for bash scripting
+This topic is about shell, init files, variables and expansions